seisgo/EllipseFit/README.md

 - Considering the disadvantages of least square fitting methods for conic section, search an effective and robost method.

-## Methods comparison through matlab code
+## Methods Comparison Through Matlab Code
 - Description: make comparison of five types of ellipse fitting methods or functions
 - Codes: ./matlab
 - Figures: ./figures